cgi-uswest-chimpls/get-started/how-to-build-a-microservice.md

 The options you select will vary based on what you need enabled in your microservice, but all CW Portal Spring microservices will require at least the following:

 * Core - Spring Security
-* SQL - JPA and a JDBC driver for your database, or NoSQL as needed
+* SQL - JPA, H2 (for local unit tests only), and a JDBC driver for your database; or NoSQL as needed
 * Pivotal Cloud Foundry - Config Client (PCF) and Service Registry (PCF)

 Once you have selected all options you need, click Generate Project.
 Your project zip file will automatically be downloaded.